rcorvus/LlamaRAG/README.md

 Created with Python, Llama3, LangChain, Ollama and ChromaDB in a Flask API based solution.

+## How to use
+Create a folder called 'db'.

 ## Test with Postman
 Import the collection in the postman folder and run in Postman while your app.py is running